Inside: Check out the best toys for toddlers – open-ended toys for kids to grow with.

 This list is NOT just for toddlers.
 These are toys that will be loved for YEARS (and I know this – a lot of these were in my first grade classroom).

-So, for example, if you have a preschooler who doesn’t have a set of wooden blocks – think of getting them one!
+FOR EXAMPLE: If you have a preschooler who doesn’t have a set of wooden blocks – think of getting them one!
 Don’t be turned away from them just because they are on the “toddler” list.

 This is my complete list of the absolute best toys for toddlers.
 These toys have longevity.
 These toys have unlimited play potential.
 These toys will let our kids play, and play well.